AdamGagorik/ffxiahbot/docs/usage.md

 !!! note

+    Pass the  `--cache .cache` flag to the `scrub` app to save intermediate data during the scrubbing process.
+    This will allow you to resume the scrubbing process if it is interrupted.
+    Delete the `.cache` folder to start the scrubbing process from scratch.

+!!! note

     Set FFXIAHBOT_SCRUB_MAX_FAILURES=N to the number of failures (N) you are willing to accept before the scrubber stops.

 !!! note